 Measure Your Space Accurately

 The “thin” aspect is critical.
-Carefully measure the width, height, and, most importantly, the depth of the area where the cabinet will be placed.
-Remember to account for door swings, existing furniture, and electrical outlets.
+Carefully measure the width, height, and, most importantly, the depth of the area where the cabinet will be placed. to account for door swings, existing furniture, and electrical outlets.
 For very narrow hallways, a depth of 7-8 inches (around 20 cm) is often the sweet spot to ensure smooth passage.
 Ensure there’s enough clearance for doors or flip-down compartments to open fully.

 Consider the Material